Common Budgeting Mistakes & 15 Forecasting Errors to Avoid

-1. Stating “These are Conservative” – I wanted to start with the most annoying financial projection mistake that nearly every entrepreneur is guilty of.
+1. Stating “These are Conservative” – I wanted to start with one of the most annoying forecasting errors that nearly every entrepreneur is guilty of.
 Entrepreneurs ALWAYS say, “These financial projections are very conservative.”
 Here is the problem, 99% of entrepreneurs say that their financial projections are conservative, but many sources say that 50% of startups fail within the first 5 years of business.
 No one would start a business if their financial projections showed that they would go bankrupt in 5 years, and yet 50% of businesses go out of business.
-This means that for many of you, your financials are not conservative at all.
+This means that for many of you, your financials are not conservative at all and could lead to bigger budgeting mistakes down the road.

 Additionally, your banker or potential investor should be the one to analyze your financial projections and make a determination as to whether or not they are conservative.